Gangs of Wasseypur: Mid- and late 1980s

 In 1985, a Wasseypur girl, Sabrina Khan, is abducted by four drunk men at night.
-Sardar threatens Ramadhir's family in order to retrieve the girl, so Ramadhir sends J.P. to complete the task.
-J.P. finds the girl and kills two of the kidnappers.
-Sardar and Asgar track down the other kidnappers; Asgar chops up one of them into pieces while Sardar makes Mohsin, the survivor watch.
+Sardar forces Ramadhir to work together to retrieve her and makes an example of the abductors while making Mohsin, the lone survivor watch.
 He then forces Mohsin to divorce his first wife and marry Sabrina.
-Sensing Sardar's increasing clout, Ramadhir calls Ehsaan who brokers a meeting between Sultan and Ramadhir where the two decide to become allies against their common enemy, Sardar.
-Sultan asks Ramadhir for modern automatic weapons which the latter promises to give.
+Sensing Sardar's increasing clout, Ramadhir and Sultan become allies against their common enemy.
+Sultan asks Ramadhir for modern automatic weapons which the latter promises to provide.

-By 1989, coal theft has become a common, petty crime and the big money has moved to fraudulent contracts for logging hollow mines and filling up defunct mines.
+By 1989, coal theft has become a common, petty crime and the big money has moved to fraudulent contracts for logging hollow mines and filling up defunct mines, so Sardar quits coal and starts stealing sand off the riverbank.

 1990s

-In 1990, Sardar quits coal and starts stealing sand off the riverbank.
-He gets the contract to fill the defunct mines in Nasir's name.
-He becomes the most feared man in Wasseypur, pushing the Qureishis out of Wasseypur and shifts his business to stealing iron ore.
-Coal becomes a mere chapter in the Dhanbad mafia.
-A mature Danish (Vineet Kumar Singh) joins the family business.
-A failed attack from Sultan leaves Danish with a minor injury and causes reconciliation between Sardar and Nagma.
+Sardar gets the contract to fill the defunct mines in Dhanbad.
+He becomes the most feared man in Wasseypur, pushing the Qureishis out of Wasseypur and shifting his business to stealing iron ore.
+An older Danish joins the family business.
+A failed attack from Sultan leaves Danish with minor injuries but allows Sardar and Nagma to reconcile their differences.
 Sardar finds Ramadhir and warns him of terrible consequences if anything ever happens to his family.

-A mature Faizal (Nawazuddin Siddiqui) is seriously affected by Bollywood movies as he starts behaving, talking and dressing like Bollywood characters.
-Sardar sends Faizal to Varanasi to buy guns, but Faizal is caught by the police and jailed.
-Upon release, he kills the gun seller Yadav, unknowingly avenging his grandfather's murder.
-An uneasy peace is maintained between the Qureshi and Khan families when Danish convinces Badoor Qureshi, uncle of Sultan, to stop the war and marries Shama Parveen (Anurita Jha), Sultan's cousin.
-Sultan detests the marriage and tries to prevent it to no avail.
-At the same time, Faizal begins romancing Mohsina Hamid (Huma Qureshi), another kin of Sultan.
+The older Faizal is seriously affected by Bollywood movies as he starts behaving like Bollywood characters.
+Sardar sends Faizal to Varanasi to buy guns, but Faizal is caught and jailed.
+Upon release, he kills the gun seller Yadav, unwittingly avenging his grandfather's murder.
+An uneasy peace is maintained between the Qureshi and Khan families when Danish convinces Badoor Qureshi, uncle of Sultan, to stop the war and marries Shama Parveen, Sultan's sister.
+Sultan detests the marriage and tries to prevent it, but to no avail.
+Faizal begins romancing Mohsina Hamid, another kin of Sultan.